Ksztof/store-api/README.md

   - Request Type: `DELETE`
   - Authorization: `AllowAnonymous`
   - Input Type: `-`
-  - Description: This endpoint is used to delete cart content.
+  - Description: This endpoint is used to delete cart content
   - Output: `Code 204 NoContent`